TCP/IP Model and Layer 3 Networking (Routing)

 - Routing protocols — OSPF, BGP, RIP

-These protocols work together to provide reachability, visibility, and control.
+These protocols work together to provide reachability, visibility, and control across interconnected networks.

 Common Layer 3 Problems